-7.8 C

 When it comes to running a hot spot for agri-tourism, success doesn’t just happen overnight.
 For John and Meghan Snyder, owners of Snyder’s Family Farm, and it’s alter ego, Fear Farm, building the reputation as a must-have fall experience has been two decades in the making.

-John first bought the property, located near Bright, Ontario, 23 years ago and since then, himself and his wife, Meghan, have worked 365 days a year to completely transform the property.
+John first bought the property, located near Bright, Ontario, 23 years ago and since then, he and his wife, Meghan, have worked 365 days a year to completely transform the property.

 “John was 24-years-old when he bought what was then known as Kim-Glo Farms, it was 120 acres and back then it was a very small pumpkin patch,” said Meghan.
 “John’s family is originally from the St. Agatha area and I’m originally from Toronto but I had been going to the University of Waterloo when I met him and so we’ve been working on the farm together now for about 21 years now.”